 - COM480: Capstone – Applied Communication StrategiesIn this capstone course, students will engage in discussions and complete assignments that address the program outcomes for the Bachelor of Science in Communication.
 Students will demonstrate what was learned throughout the communication studies program by applying leadership, critical-thinking, problem-solving and creativity skills to real-world situations, leading to concrete career opportunities.
 The course will include using the resources available in the CSU-Global Career Center, culminating in developing a career plan and resume.Prerequisite: All core and specialization courses

-- COM495: Communications PracticumThis is an optional course designed for students to demonstrate program outcomes learned in the B.S. in Communication under the supervision of both faculty and organizational personnel.
-Assignments are designed to combine theory and professional practice and include weekly journals, a mid-term conference with the instructor, faculty internship coordinator, and on-site supervisor, as well as a final report reviewing the internship experience.
+- COM495: Communications PracticumThis course is designed for students as an opportunity to demonstrate program outcomes learned in the B.S. in Communication under the supervision of both faculty and organizational personnel.
+Assignments are designed to combine theory and professional practice and include weekly journals, a mid-term conference with the instructor, faculty practicum coordinator, and on-site supervisor, as well as a final report reviewing the practicum experience.
 Prerequisite: COM301

 You can customize your online degree in communication by adding a specialization.
 Similar to a degree concentration, each specialization consists of five upper-division courses (15 credit hours) in a more specific area of interest.
 A specialization is not required to complete a bachelor’s degree, but it is an ideal way to tailor your educational experience to your professional goals and personal interests.